Ryan-Maurer/Visualizing-Country-Music/README.md

 [^2]: A qualitative attribute in this case is a measure of the pressence of a certain element in a song, such as its perceived acousticness, energy, etc.
 [^3]: The perceived positivity/negativity of a song.
 [^4]: Obviously people's opinions on what the defining music of a decade is, and it was a challenge to find a process that worked with a sense of objectivity.
-For country music, Spotify has devoted playlists for each decade, which I decided were effective in depicting the musical norms of the time.
+For country music, Spotify has devoted playlists for each decade, which I determined effective in depicting the musical norms of the time.